 The Legendary Swamp Fox

 Francis Marion University is named after General Francis Marion, a hero of the American Revolution.
-Marion’s leadership and courage helped keep the flame of rebellion alive in South Carolina during the darkest days of the Revolution.
+Marion’s leadership and courage helped keep the flame of rebellion alive in South Carolina during the darkest days of the Revolution, and he is credited by modern historians as one of the great heroes in the crucial southern theater of the war.

-Operating out of hard-to-find bases in the marshes and forests of South Carolina’s Pee Dee region, Marion and his citizen soldiers frustrated the British and Tory allies with hit-and-run raids and set piece battles at times and places of Marion’s choosing.
+Operating out of hard-to-find bases in the marshes and forests of South Carolina’s Pee Dee and Lowcountry regions, Marion and his citizen soldiers frustrated local Tories and their British allies with hit-and-run raids and set piece battles at times and places of Marion’s choosing.
 Marion’s cunning, and his ability to stay (at least) one step ahead of his foes, earned him his famous sobriquet “the Swamp Fox.”
-The nickname was not initially awarded as an honor, but soon became a source of pride, especially in post-war years.
+The nickname was not initially awarded as an honor, but soon became a source of pride, especially in the decades following the war.